Kevin Rose

 Robert Kevin Rose (born 1977) is an American Internet entrepreneur who co-founded Revision3, Digg, Pownce, and Milk.
 He also served as production assistant and co-host at TechTV's The Screen Savers.
 From 2012 to 2015, he was a venture partner at GV.
+In 2025, Rose re-purchased Digg with Alexis Ohanian and re-launched it initially as a competitor to Reddit, before returning its focus to news aggregation.

 Early life and education

 Rose was born in California and lived in Oregon before his family moved to Las Vegas, Nevada, where he spent most of his childhood.
 He became an Eagle Scout with the Boy Scouts of America.
 Rose transferred to Southeast Career Technical Academy for high school (formerly known as Vo-Tech High School) in Las Vegas in 1992.
 He then attended the University of Nevada Las Vegas, majored in computer science but dropped out in 1998.

 Career

 Rose worked for two dot-com startups through CMGI.